Campfire: Activities

 Campfires have been used for cooking since time immemorial.
 Possibly the simplest method of cooking over a campfire and one of the most common is to roast food on long skewers that can be held above red glowing embers, or on the side near the flames (not over flames in order to avoid soot contamination and burnt food).
 This is a popular technique for cooking hot dogs or toasting marshmallows for making s'mores.
 This type of cooking over the fire typically consists of comfort foods that are easy to prepare.
 There is also no clean up involved unlike an actual kitchen.
 Another technique is to use pie irons—small iron molds with long handles.
 Campers put slices of bread with some kind of filling into the molds and put them over hot coals to cook.
 Campers sometimes use elaborate grills, cast iron pots, and fire irons to cook.
 Often, however, they use portable stoves for cooking instead of campfires.

 Other practical, though not commonly needed, applications for campfires include drying wet clothing, alleviating hypothermia, and distress signaling.
 Most campfires, though, are exclusively for recreation, often as a venue for conversation, storytelling, or song.
 Another traditional campfire activity involves impaling marshmallows on sticks or uncoiled wire coat hangers, and roasting them over the fire.
 Roasted marshmallows may also be used for s'mores.

+The Wayanad Literature Festival, India's largest rurally held literature festival is known for their campfire sessions where renowned books are read by authors.